Hiwonder-docs/ROSOrin/source/docs/5_Mapping_&_Navigation_Course.md

 * **Package Installation**

+> [!NOTE]
+>
+> * **The navigation package has already been pre-installed on this robot at the factory, so there is no need for the user to install it again.
+The following content is for reference only.**

 The navigation system uses navigation goals, localization data, and map information as inputs to generate control commands for the robot.
 First, the robot’s current position must be determined, followed by its target destination.

 There are two methods to install the navigation packages.
 The first method is direct installation via apt-get, using the following command: